· 4 min read

 Why it's usually invisible

 Most content tools report on aggregate site traffic, not per-article trends.
-Your dashboard shows “down 8% this month” — but the 8% is hiding the 60% drop on three specific articles that used to bring most of the traffic.
+Your dashboard shows "down 8% this month" — but the 8% is hiding the 60% drop on three specific articles that used to bring most of the traffic.
 Those three articles are easy to fix; the average is meaningless.
+We covered how to track per-article performance in more detail.

 The signals to watch